prateekbh/veronica/README.md

 ### Changelog
 - 0.0.1	Basic APIs + push-state router to work with different components
-- 0.5	Introduced Flux architecture and segregated API for different components
+- 0.5.0	Introduced Flux architecture and segregated API for different components
+- 0.6.0	Introduced switch for page transitioning
+P.S.
+Page transitions are in beta, use at your own risk.

 ### Roadmap to 1.0